patalanostefano/BioinformaticsBBBD/README.md

-## DATASETS
+# DATASETS

-GSE63060,GSE63061
-GTEx-Bulk-tissue-expression-V8
+GSE63060,GSE63061.
+GTEx-Bulk-tissue-expression-V8.

-## PREPROCESSING
+# PREPROCESSING

-Batch normalization for GEO datasets as 63060, 63061 were 2 batches of the same cohort Brain tissues columns extraction for GTEx data
+Batch normalization for GEO datasets as 63060, 63061 were 2 batches of the same cohort.
+Brain tissues columns extraction for GTEx data.

-## DEG
+# DEG

-IQR filtering
+IQR filtering.
-LogFC filtering
+LogFC filtering.
-pval-adj filtering
+pval-adj filtering.
-deg analysis
+deg analysis.

-## RESULTS
+# RESULTS

 An enrichment analysis was conducted on the resulting genes, using Enrichr and EnrichrKG.
 Finding a strong (p-val: e-28) correlation between 2 out of 11 genes involved in ATP synthesis mitochondrial processes with many brain diseases.
 Recent articles confirm (using different methods: LASSO, SVM) these two genes are candidates to predict LO-AD and MCI.